 \subsection{Comparison between Approaches}

-In \Cref{tab:w2vmean_approach_compare}, we compare our proposed phrase-level WSTAG approaches with the baseline, which is sentence-level WSTAG using mean pooling for both audio and text.
-We also present the SSTAG result for reference.
-By replacing mean pooling with max pooling for audio, we achieve significant improvement in sentence-level WSTAG performance.
-In all approaches, we use the same architecture described in \Cref{subsec:model_arch}.
+In the upper half of \Cref{tab:w2vmean_approach_compare}, we present the performance of our proposed WSTAG approaches.
+We use the same architecture for all approaches.
+Compared with the baseline sentence-level WSTAG using mean pooling for both audio and text, significant improvement is achieved by replacing audio mean pooling with max pooling.
 For phrase-level WSTAG, we use a phrase number $n$ (see \Cref{alg:clustering_sampling}) of 32 in all experiments.
 The similarity threshold $\tau$ in similarity-based sampling is 0.5.
 Clustering-based sampling uses k-means clustering with a cluster number of 32.
 All models use linear softmax pooling.
-It can be observed that phrase-level WSTAG is superior to sentence-level approaches.
+Results show that phrase-level WSTAG is superior to sentence-level approaches.
 Even the most straightforward random sampling can achieve comparable performance to the best-performing sentence-level WSTAG.
-With the proposed advanced sampling strategies based on sampling and clustering, significant improvement is achieved.
-An absolute 10\% improvement in terms of $\text{PSDS}_\text{whole}$ is observed, indicating that our proposed sampling strategies significantly enhances the quality of training labels.
+With the proposed advanced sampling strategies based on similarity and clustering, significant improvement is achieved.
+An absolute 10\% improvement in terms of $\text{PSDS}_\text{whole}$ is achieved, indicating that our proposed sampling strategies significantly enhance the quality of training labels.
 Clustering-based sampling shows an advantage over similarity-based sampling.
 This validates the benefit of a more balanced distribution of events corresponding to negative phrases.

 Regardless of the sampling strategy, the involvement of self-supervision brings substantial performance improvement.
 The refinement of clip-level labels and the availability of frame-level labels from a pre-trained model further improves the label quality.
 In particular, the introduction of frame-level pseudo labels enables the model to receive frame-level supervision without ground truth frame-level labels, significantly enhancing the temporal localization accuracy.